-- 1. The student notifies, in writing, the school of the student's withdrawal. - 2.
-The school terminates the student's enrollment for failure to abide by the rules and regulations of the school; absences in excess of maximum set forth by the school. - 3.
+- 1. The student notifies, in writing, to PGS's registrar office of the student's withdrawal. - PGS terminates the student's enrollment for failure to abide by the rules and regulations of PGS; absences in excess of maximum set forth by PGS. - 3.
 Failure to return from a leave of absence.

 The amount owed equals the daily charge for the program (total institutional charge, minus non-refundable fees, divided by the days in the term), multiplied by the number of days scheduled to attend, prior to withdrawal.
-Students who have had an outstanding debt for 120 days or longer will be sent to an outside collection agency, at the discretion of the School.
+Students who have had an outstanding debt for 120 days or longer will be sent to an outside collection agency, at the discretion of PGS.
 Collection costs including attorney's fees, court costs, agency commissions, and other assessments incurred to collect your unpaid account balance will be added to your student account balance.